bigeasy/proof/README.md

 ## Questions?

 If you have a general question, please ask it.
-I've created a [version 0.2.0 release tracking issue](https://github.com/bigeasy/proof/issues/96) to notify you of updates.
+I've created a [issue to discuss Proof](https://github.com/bigeasy/proof/issues/96) to notify you of updates.
 Use it to discuss what version 0.2.0 should be.

 Please ask questions in the issue, on the Node.js listserv or come find me, in IRC on freenode as `prettyrobots`, I'm there most of the time.